eveto85/Calc/README.md

 TODO:

+Test if all possible cases that should be forbidden are forbidden!
+Add tests!!!

+Cleanup
 Add limitation for large numbers
-Fix styling for large numbers; add animations/transitions Test if all possible cases that should be forbidden are forbidden Production && consider using safe-eval
+Fix styling for large numbers; add animations/transitions Production && consider using safe-eval

+<<<<<The grid is an overkill just to show how easy it is to copy/improve bootstrap's grid with a single page in styled components.
+For such a tiny project I'd just use flexbox not an actual grid base on flexbox.>>>>>>

+Future additions:

 Better messaging/notification ux

-Add tests!!!
+Add calculations history and possibility to revive an old calculation Split the reducer and cleanup